Underwater ice hockey: Founder

-The sport was created by free diver Christian Redl with help from his friend and training partner Jaromir Foukal.
+The sport was created by free diver Christian Redl with help from his friend and training partner, Jaromir Foukal.
 Redl started his career in apnea diving after watching the movie The Big Blue, released in 1988, starring Jean-Marc Barr, Jean Reno, and Rosanna Arquette and directed by Luc Besson.
-This movie inspired Redl to take his love for diving to another level and in later that year, in 1996, he attended the first world apnea diving championships in Nice, France.
-In 1998 Redl formed his own team to take part in the second world championships in free diving.
-In 2003 Christian Redl set his first freediving world record, but this was not the end of his record-breaking career.
-Over the course of the next decade, Redl would go on to break multiple world records paving the way for others to follow in his footsteps and break his own records.
-Some of his world records include in line diving under ice with a distance of 200 meter, which he achieved in 2016, and in deep dives under ice with a depth of 61 meters with a weight lasting 1 minute and 51 seconds, which was achieved in 2011.
+This movie inspired Redl to take his love for diving to another level, and later that year, in 1996, he attended the first world apnea diving championships in Nice, France.
+In 1998, Redl formed his own team to take part in the second world championships in free diving.
+In 2003, Christian Redl set his first freediving world record, but this was not the end of his record-breaking career.
+Over the next decade, Redl would go on to break multiple world records, paving the way for others to follow in his footsteps and set new ones.
+Some of his world records include line diving under ice with a distance of 200 meters, which he achieved in 2016, and deep dives under ice with a depth of 61 meters and a weight lasting 1 minute and 51 seconds, which he achieved in 2011.